Workbench-Build/workbook/docs/index.md

 Goverance is [the process of applying any design feature or control mechanism that maintains and steers a system](https://www.placeholder.vc/blog/2020/9/30/ten-theses-on-decentralized-network-governance).
 Here's a few governance mechanisms that are popular in blockchain land (although you might need L2/optimistic solutions to use some of them).

+**Questions to ask:**

+- Are there aspects of your system that will need to adapt and change over time?
+- If so, who has the right to make that change?
+- What is the process to make that change?
+- Is it possible to change the process to make changes (meta-governance)?

+**Examples:**

+- TBD

+**Resources:**

 - [Ranked choice](https://en.wikipedia.org/wiki/Ranked_voting) - Voters use a ranked (or preferential) ballot to rank choices in a sequence on the ordinal scale: 1st, 2nd, 3rd, etc.
 - [Budget box](https://blog.colony.io/introducing-budgetbox/) - Pairwise comparisons for budgetting.
 - [Conviction voting](https://medium.com/giveth/conviction-voting-a-novel-continuous-decision-making-alternative-to-governance-aa746cfb9475) - Proposals are passed based on aggregated continuous preferences of community members.